dszakallas/concurrency-series/part_1_basics/readme.md

 A *process*, quite unsurprisingly, a running instance of a computer program.

-> It is what you see in the task manager of your operating system or `top`. -- Captain Obvious
+> It is what you see in the task manager of your operating system or `top`.

 A process consists of allocated memory which holds the program code, its data, a heap for dynamic memory allocations, and a lot more.
 However it is not the unit